marikapop/biohackathon-projects-2022/31/bhxiv/paper.md

 In addition to improving technical interoperability around linking the RDMkit and the FAIR Cookbook, we performed a gap analysis of the content of the two resources.
 For this, we focused on two aspects:

-1. Missing links between existing pages
+1. missing links between existing pages;
-2. Content gaps
+2. content gaps.

 ## Missing page links